 Maps and Trails

-Trails are designated as either hiking trails, which are usually in good to excellent condition, depending on degree of vehicular use, or forest roads or trails, which are rough and often wet.
+Trails are designated as either hiking trails, which are usually in good condition, depending on degree of vehicular use, or forest roads or trails, which are rough and often wet.
 Vehicles degrade trails and should avoid those designated for hiking, and all trails when wet.
 Trails are maintained by voluneers and user groups.
 Please leave the paths you travel better for your passing and carry out trash.
 Open fires are prohibited.

 - Glen Falls